Policies

 If a student enrolls in a class and is reported as not attending by the class instructor, the student may be dropped from the class.
 Although the class will not appear on the student's official transcript, the student will be responsible for all tuition and fees associated with the class.

 VA regulations prohibit repeating a course in pursuit of a higher GPA for courses where a passing grade (a "D" grade or higher) was earned.
-However, if a "C" grade or better is necessary to progress to the next level (i.e. Nursing Clinical or prerequisite) in the student's program.
+However, it is acceptable if a "C" grade or better is necessary to progress to the next level (i.e., Nursing clinical or prerequisite) in the student's program.

 It is the responsibility of the VA to determine your eligibility and monthly monetary award.
 This is not determined by the OMVS.